Washington State Cougars football: Nick Rolovich era (2020–2021)

 After the 2019 season, Mike Leach departed Washington State to accept the head coaching job at Mississippi State.
 Less than a week after Leach's departure, athletic director Pat Chun announced the hire of Hawaii head coach Nick Rolovich.
-On October 18, 2021, he was fired for refusing to receive the Covid-19 vaccination in compliance with Washington's state employee mandate.
+On October 18, 2021, he was fired for refusing to receive the COVID-19 vaccination in compliance with Washington's state employee mandate.
 Rolovich originally signaled that he would receive the vaccination, but decided to file for a religious exemption.
 Rolovich was denied the exemption and terminated.
 Rolovich subsequently filed a wrongful termination lawsuit against the university, Chun, and Washington Governor Jay Inslee.
+Rolovich lost that lawsuit on all counts as the court determined that he did not have a reasonable basis to seek a religious exemption because there was no evidence in the record that he had religious concerns before he sought the exemption and ample evidence that his concerns were solely personal and political.

-Jake Dickert era (2022–present)
+Jake Dickert era (2021–2024)

 Following the firing of Nick Rolovich, defensive coordinator and linebackers coach Jake Dickert was named as acting head coach.
 Under Dickert's leadership, the Cougars fought to a 3–2 record, including a 40–13 victory over rival Washington in the 113th Apple Cup, snapping a seven-game losing streak in the rivalry.
 As a result, Dickert was hired as the permanent head coach on November 27.
 The team concluded the 2021 season with a record of 7–5, with a 6–3 mark in-conference, good for a second-place finish in the Pac-12 North.
 The team lost to the Central Michigan Chippewas in the Sun Bowl 24–21.
-The following season in 2022 would result in the same overall record of 7-5 but worse in conference play at 4-5.
-The Cougars would get an invite to the LA Bowl where they would lose to the 9-4 Fresno State Bulldogs 29-6 leaving them with a final record of 7-6 for the 2022 season.
+The following season in 2022 would result in the same overall record of 7–5 but worse in conference play at 4–5.
+The Cougars would get an invite to the LA Bowl where they would lose to the 9–4 Fresno State Bulldogs 29–6 leaving them with a final record of 7–6 for the 2022 season.
+The 2023–24 season would be the Cougars last in the Pac-12 Conference, which lost ten members and is rebuilding.
+While they started out 4–0, the 2023–24 season ended up being a step back in terms of success with them going 5–7 and missing out on getting an invite to a bowl game.
+They finished with an in-conference record of only 2–7.
+Due to both Washington State and Oregon State being the only two schools left in the Pac-12 for the 2024 season, both schools have agreed upon a football scheduling alliance with the Mountain West Conference (MWC).
+During his time at Washington State, Dickert was able to get the Cougars to reach three bowl games within a span of four years.
+Jake Dickert was hired by Wake Forest to take over that school's football program in December 2024 just days prior to the Cougars playing in the 2024 Holiday Bowl.